Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

-In the following, we denote $f^k := f(x^k)$ and $g^k := g(x^k)$ to simplify notation.
-We first note that the accelerated iterate computed via~\eqref{eq1-5} and \eqref{eq1-4} is invariant under permutations of indices for $\{f^j\}$ and $\{g^j\}$.
+In the following, we set $f^k := f(x^k)$ and $g^k := g(x^k)$ to simplify notation.
+We first note that the accelerated iterate computed via~\eqref{eq1-5} and \eqref{eq1-4} is invariant under permutations of the indices of $\{f^j\}$ and $\{g^j\}$.
 Concretely, let $\Pi_k := (k_0,k_1,\dots,k_m)$ be any permutation of the index sequence $(k,k-1,\dots,k-m)$.
-Then the value $x^{k+1}$ calculated in Eq.~\eqref{eq1-5} also satisfies
+Then the point $x^{k+1}$ calculated in Eq.~\eqref{eq1-5} also satisfies

 with coefficients $\bar{\alpha}^k = (\bar{\alpha}_0^k, \ldots, \bar{\alpha}_m^k)$ computed via